samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 For the duration, your eyes become an inky void.
 One creature of your choice within 60 feet of you that you can see must succeed on a Wisdom saving throw or be affected by one of the following effects of your choice for the duration.

-On each of your turns until the spell ends, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to target another creature but can’t target a creature again if it has succeeded on a save against this casting of the spell.
+On each of your turns until the spell ends, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to target another creature but can't target a creature again if it has succeeded on a save against this casting of the spell.

 - ***Asleep.*** The target has the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition.
 It wakes up if it takes any damage or if another creature takes an action to shake it awake.
 - ***Panicked.*** The target has the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition.
 On each of its turns, the Frightened target must take the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action and move away from you by the safest and shortest route available.
-If the target moves to a space at least 60 feet away from you where it can’t see you, this effect ends.
+If the target moves to a space at least 60 feet away from you where it can't see you, this effect ends.
 - ***Sickened.*** The target has the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition.